mcook42/Virtual-World-for-Reddit/Documents/Notes and UseCase first draft.md

 **Due Date:** release 1.0

-##Use Case: 3, User Interacts With World and Reddit
+##Use Case: 4, User Interacts With World and Reddit

 ###Characteristic Information

 **Primary Actor:** Reddit User

+**Goal:** Actor will interact with objects in our world in order to up/downvote posts, create posts and comments, and view their profile.

 **Scope:** User Interface